m31b0k/mods/Mods/Terrain/Ecologics.md

 - Penguins, Thin Ice and Snow/Ice Bricks for snowy biomes
 - Walnut Trees, Squirrels for plains
 - Azalea Logs, stackable moss carpet and surface moss for lush caves
+-
+> [!warning] Probably not useful anymore, unless biome changes can be disabled?
+>